 The last winery I’d like to share with you from my NBC segment about San Diego County wines is Bernardo Winery.
 It’s the only winery I’ve ever been to where I did not drink any wine.
 Why, you ask?
 It’s not just a winery.
-People of all ages have something fun to do in this mini community.
-It was also 10a.m., I had La Jolla Girl with me, and I had a feeling I’d wind up taking some wine home.
-I truly could not believe that it had taken me so long to visit, because we had such a great time.
+People of all ages have something fun to do in this mini-community.
+It was also 10 a.m., I had my daughter with me, and I had a feeling I’d wind up taking some wine home.
+I truly could not believe it had taken me so long to visit because we had such a great time.

 Location